haiwen/seafile-docs-cn/deploy_pro/deploy_in_a_cluster.md

 #### seahub_settings.py

 Add following configuration to `seahub_settings.py`.
-These settings tell Seahub to store avatar in database and cache avatar in memcached.
+These settings tell Seahub to store avatar in database and cache avatar in memcached, and store css CACHE to locale memory of every node.

 ```
 CACHES = {